isharacomix/8bitmooc/mooc/pages/content/tutorial/registers_and_memory.md

     01011101 00000011

 This may seem counter intuitive at first, since the numbers appear backwards and all tangled up.
-However, imagine doing addition and trying to carry a value across multiple bytes - the processor reads data from left to right, and it is much easier to carry the 1 in the direction that the processor already reads rather than trying to work backwards.
+However, imagine doing addition, and what it's like to "carry the one".
+Since the processor reads data from left to right, it is much easier to carry the 1 in the direction that the processor already reads rather than trying to work backwards.
 While it is possible to add any number of bytes together to make arbitrarily large numbers, two bytes together are